JRAlexander/resource-guides/README.md

 # resource-guides
-This is where you'll find resouyrce Guides for my Presentations.
-I hope you find them helpful!
+This is where you'll find Resource Guides for my Presentations.